 I am Associate Professor in Social Robotics and Language Development at Tilburg University’s Department of Cognitive Science and Artificial Intelligence, part of the Tilburg School for Humanities and Digital Sciences.
-I also coordinate of the Robot Lab at MindLabs.
+I also coordinate the Interactive Robotics and Cognitive Systems Lab at MindLabs.

-I take a multidisciplinary approach: ranging from artificial intelligence and psycholinguistics to ethnographic research and developmental psychology; using a variety of methods: agent-based computer modelling, robotics, word learning experiments, naturalistic observations and cross-cultural comparisons.
-Following a usage-based approach of language development, I assume that humans learn language by its use in interactions, and consequently that variation across individuals, cultures and social backgrounds can explain variation in language development.
+I take a multidisciplinary approach in my research: ranging from artificial intelligence and psycholinguistics to ethnographic research and developmental psychology; using a variety of methods: agent-based computer modelling, robotics, word learning experiments, naturalistic observations and cross-cultural comparisons.
+Following embodied cognition and an usage-based approach to language development, I assume that humans learn language by its use in interactions with their environment, and consequently that variation across individuals, cultures and social backgrounds can explain variation in language development.